Particular/AwsLoanBrokerShowcase/README.md

 docker-compose stop localstack
 ```

+By running localstack only, metrics and traces are not captured.
+To capture and visualize metrics and races, run the Graphana, Prometheus, Jaeger, and Adot containers too.
+The easiest way is by running the entire solution in Docker containers.

 ## How to run the sample using Docker containers

 The client application, the LoanBroker service, and the bank adapters can be deployed as Docker containers alongside with the LocalStack one to mock the AWS services.
-To do, from the `src` folder, execute the following command:
+To do so, from the `src` folder, execute the following command:

 ```shell
 docker-compose up --build
 ```

 The above command will build all projects, build container images for each of them, deploy them to the local Docker registry, and start them.
+The Docker Compose command will also run and configure all the containers needed to capture and visualize OpenTelemetry traces and metrics.

 To run the solution without rebuilding container images, from the `src` folder, using a command prompt, execute the following command: